vavarun/XceedAssignment/README.md

 ## Notes

-1. App is missing trend and is marked by x, this is because the API provided does not provide standings on a weekly basis, just the latest one.
-I verified this by emails the API provider directly.
-Happy to implement it if an API is provided.
+1. App is missing the position trend and is marked by x, this is because of API limitations.
+It does not provide standings on a weekly basis, just the latest one.
+I verified this by emailing the API service provider directly.
+Happy to implement it if a new API is provided.

 2. Some team crest/icons were missing (Sevilla and Athletic Club) on the API url, so a default icon of LaLiga was placed instead.